aubble/goTunneLS/README.md

 ## Contribute

 Contributions are very welcome.
-File issues for bugs, fix bugs with a pull request and if you think there is a very essential feature missing from goTunneLS, feel free to either submit a pull request or open a issue.
+File issues for bugs, fix bugs with a pull request and if you think there is a very essential feature missing from TunneLS, feel free to either submit a pull request or open a issue.

 Editing the code is very easy, its not complicated and very well documented.
 Start at main.go and branch from there and you'll understand exactly how everything works very quickly.
 Also skip the OCSP code if it doesn't matter to you, its not very important or integral to the concept of the program.
 Its just for more secure TLS configurations.